Posted by Synopsys Editorial Team on May 2, 2017

 While larger corporations and affected companies remember the Heartbleed bug as one of the largest flaws in the Internet’s history, other companies may not have understood how it might impact them or weren’t seeking out that type of vulnerability information.
 It’s hard to know you have a problem when you don’t know where to look or if it even exists!

-OpenSSL (aka TLS) is a security and encryption technology used by many (many) developers that allows encryption to occur when information is being passed between a computer and its server.
+OpenSSL (a.k.a.
+TLS) is a security and encryption technology used by many (many) developers.
+It allows encryption to occur when information is being passed between a computer and its server.
 This means that if you create a username and password, it is sent to and stored on the server.
-While your private information is being sent to the server, OpenSSL essentially disguises (or encrypts) it so that your password remains secure.
+While your private information is being sent to the server, OpenSSL essentially disguises (or encrypts) it.
+As a result, your password remains secure.

-An example: the computer asks the server to send the word ‘bird’ back in four characters (because that’s how many letters are in the word bird) and if the server is successfully connected and operating correctly, it sends the computer the word ‘bird.’
+An example: The computer asks the server to send the word ‘bird’ back in four characters (because that’s how many letters are in the word bird).
+If the server is successfully connected and operating correctly, it sends the computer the word ‘bird.’
 These small tests allow the connection between the computer and server to remain strong.

-While some people believed that the bug was not a huge deal because you could only get 64 kilobytes from the Heartbleed method, hackers could execute this attack easily and repeatedly — making it simple to exploit.
+Some people believed that the bug was not a huge deal because you could only get 64 kilobytes from the Heartbleed method.
+But hackers could execute this attack easily and repeatedly—making it simple to exploit.
 Not only that, the Heartbleed bug is completely untraceable.